 Heck, with the instructions above, you know what you’re doing.
 You’ll nail it.

-Your prescription paper may use dual PD’s as standard.
+Your prescription paper may use dual pupillary distances as standard.

-These can be added together, but only if require a PD total.
+These two measurements can be added together if a total PD is required.
 This is usually for single vision glasses wearers.

 This lets us that your lens centres are as accurate to the centre of your pupil as possible.
 Varifocal glasses have a higher tolerance of accuracy as they are a more complex lens type.

-Generally, total PD’s or average PD’s are considered as insufficient for varifocal prescriptions.
+Generally, total pupillary distances or average PD’s are considered as insufficient for varifocal prescriptions.

-You can measure your mono PD yourself with a basic ruler, but we suggest you use our free PD ruler which locates onto the centre of your nose for a more accurate result.
+You can measure your mono PD(the PD for each eye) yourself with a basic ruler, but we suggest you use our free PD ruler which locates onto the centre of your nose for a more accurate result.

 My Mono PD’s are slightly different?